legion-labs/legion/doc/src/data-pipeline/examples.md

 ```
 ## Data Model Example

-The big assets (like meshes, textures, animations, etc) will have their own data formats (across the whole pipeline) tailored to their use cases.
-The other - usually smaller assets - will benefit from using a default, go-to flexible data model.
+The big resources (like meshes, textures, animations, etc) will have their own data formats (across the whole pipeline) tailored to their use cases.
+The other - usually smaller resources - will benefit from using a default, go-to flexible data model.
 This model will allow to declare the data format (both offline and runtime) and allow to define data.

 It will include features like: